joomla/joomla-platform/README.markdown

 distributed under the GNU General Public License version 2 or later.
 The Joomla Content Management System (CMS) is built on top of the *Joomla Platform*.
 For more information about the Joomla CMS visit: http://www.joomla.org/about-joomla.html

-You can find out more about Joomla development *(though not platform specific)* at: http://docs.joomla.org/Developers
+You can find out more about Joomla development *(though not platform specific)* at: http://docs.joomla.org/Developers and http://developer.joomla.org

 You can discuss *Joomla Platform* development at: http://groups.google.com/group/joomla-dev-platform